I want to drag together a couple of ideas about which I have been banging on for years:

 … the Conservative Party needs to show its new and authentic face …

-… and let the Liberals and their bought and paid for CBC deal with it.
+… and let the Liberals and their bought and paid for stenographers in the CBC deal with it.
 The Conservative Party can and must speak to and for all Canadians.
-It must be the party of Main Street ~ Main Street Richmond, BC, Main Street Lethbridge, AB, Main Street Estevan, SK, Main Street Brandon, MB, Main Street Newmarket, ON, Main Street Sherbrooke, QC and so on ~ not of Bay Street, and it must be the party of ordinary, hard-working Canadian families who have come here from hundreds of countries and who worship in a hundred different ways and who believe in and oppose ten thousand different things.
+It must be the party of Main Street ~ Main Street in Richmond, BC, Main Street in Estevan, SK, Main Street in Newmarket, ON, Main Street in Sherbrooke, QC and so on ~ not of Bay Street, and it must be the party of ordinary, hard-working Canadian families who have come here from hundreds of countries and who worship in a hundred different ways and who believe in and oppose ten thousand different things.
 But they all share a few things in common: they want a better life, better than the “old country,” better than their parents had and better for their children and grandchildren and they believe that they, not the Laurentian Elites, know best how to make that better life.

 In short, it is up to Erin O’Toole and his Conservative team to restore liberalism to Canada.